 Where to Live Other than Home

 Most people want to live at home.
 Some people find licensed care settings to be a better option.
 NorthWest Senior and Disability Services (NWSDS) has public files for these settings in Clatsop, Marion, Polk, Tillamook, and Yamhill counties.
 The files have information about licensing, monitoring, and any reports of abuse.
-To view them, please contact your local NWSDS office.
+To view them, please visit the state of Oregon's Licensed Long-term Care Settings website.
+Look for the green Facility Search button on the right side of the screen.

 Adult Foster Homes